jimenaRL/polpostann/README.md

 ## Usage

-1. We have one python scripts that take as arguments the llm model parameters, the sampling parameters, a csv file where the tweets to annotate are and the name of the column, as well as the system and the user prompt.
+1. We have one python scripts that take as arguments the llm model parameters, the sampling parameters, a csv file where the tweets to annotate are and the name of the column, as well as the system and the user prompts.

 Example of script calling using 2 gpu cards ('tensor_parallel_size' vllm model variable).
 Deepseek recommends to avoid adding a system prompt; all instructions should be contained within the user prompt.